-98. Look at the graphic.
-Which item needs to be modified?

-A. Item 1

-B. Item 2

-C. Item 3

-D. Item 4

-99. Who most likely is Jeff?

-A. The speaker’s driver

-B. The speaker’s supervisor

-C. The speaker’s brother

-D. The speaker’s assistant

-100. How can Jeff contact the speaker?

-A. By going to the Bradford Factory in person

-B. By calling the speaker’s cellphone number

-C. By filling out the RMA form

-D. By completing the projection by Monday

------------------------------------------------------

-This is the end of the Listening test.

 READING TEST

 In the Reading test, there will be different types of texts and reading comprehension questions for you to answer.
 You have 75 minutes to finish the Reading test.
 There are three parts, and directions are given for each part.
 Please answer as many questions as you can within the time limit.